-A Lemonade Safety Score pulls together several factors about your driving and is used to help determine the cost of your Lemonade Car insurance policy.
+A Lemonade Safety Score pulls together several factors about your driving and is used to help determine the cost of your Lemonade Car insurance policy, depending on your state.
 This includes your mileage, as well as driving behaviors such as phone usage, braking, and the time of day that you drive.

 What is a Lemonade Safety Score?

 Your “Safety Score” is a rating from 0 to 10 that we calculate by crunching info about your driving behavior via the Lemonade app.

 - How can I be sure that the Safety Score only calculates my driving stats?

 - How often is my Safety Score calculated?

 - Is Safety Score the only thing that affects my Lemonade Car policy price?